szczja/scripts/README.md

 ## browser.sh

 Support for browsing Gopher, Gemini and HTTP in the same time by setting $BROWSER environment variable.

+## generate_capsule_map.sh

+Script for making hashtag map for gemlog.